maxtaylorr/SQLPlayground/README.md

   - Kolbe Weathington
   - Patrick Daniel

 This project is a tool for game store managers, for example GameStop, to utilize to help keep the games they carry in a compact, easily readable manner.
-Once the user gets a new game they can easily add
+Once the user gets a new game they can easily add it to the database and see the entire list of the games.
+On top of that, the user can also drop any record from the database and have a consistent upkeep of the games in the store.

 ---